DS4PS/ds4ps_dev_site/edu.md

   outline: none;
   font-size: 15px;
 }
-/* Add a background color to the button if it is clicked on (add the .active class with JS), and when you move the mouse over it (hover) */

 .active, .collapsible:hover {
   background-color: #ccc;
 }

-/* Add a background color to the button if it is clicked on (add the .active class with JS), and when you move the mouse over it (hover) */
 .active, .collapsible:hover {
   background-color: #ccc;
 }

-/* Style the collapsible content.
-Note: hidden by default */ .content {
+.content {
   display: none;
   overflow: hidden;